netsym/primogeni/doc/installation.rst

 .. note:: It is recommended that you stick with the latest release.
 The code in trunk is updated on a daily basis and may not work as is.
 We make sure that the simulator running on the PrimoGENI cluster matches with the "latest" release from SVN.

 Using either method, a new directory, called ``primex``, will be created under the current directory.
-The source is composed of the following sub-folders:
+The source is composed of the following major sub-folders:

 * **primex/netscript** :  This folder contains the source for the jPRIME and Meta-Controller Java packages.
-* **primex/netIDE** : This folder contains the source the slingshot IDE.
+* **primex/netIDE** : This folder contains the source for the slingshot IDE.
 * **primex/netsim** : This folder contains the source for the PRIMEX network simulator.
 * **primex/topology** : This folder contains network topology generators used by slingshot.
 * **primex/doc** : This folder contains this document.